CareCru/cc-analytics-wiki/Production.md

 </details>

 ### Expected Production
-The sum of all production which was delivered as well as estimates of all of the upcoming production to yet be performed.
-Production occurring on the current day is captured only as an estimate of what is to be performed.
+`The sum of all production which was delivered as well as estimates of all of the upcoming production to yet be performed.
+Production occurring on the current day is captured only as an estimate of what is to be performed.`

-`Note that missed appointments are captured in this metric`
+`Note that missed appointments are included`

+See below for a list of refined variations of this metric.

 <details>
 <summary>Technical Details:</summary>

 **Historical Production** + **Scheduled Production**

 * see [Historical Production](#historical-production)